-As stated in the Prospectus a total amount of Rs.
-6699.80 lakhs was proposed to beutilized for the above object.
+As stated in the Prospectus a total amount of Rs 6699.80 lakhs was proposed to beutilised for the above object.
 However after variation duly approved by the shareholdersan amount of

-During the year under review there is no change in the authorized issued subscribedand paid-up equity share capital of the Company.
-The authorized share capital and issuedsubscribed & paid-up equity share capital of the Company as on 31st March2019 is Rs.
-1500.00 lakhs and Rs.
-1172.65 lakhs respectively.
+During the year under review there is no change in the authorised issued subscribedand paid-up equity share capital of the Company.
+As on 31st March 2021 theauthorised share capital is Rs 1600.00 lakhs and issued subscribed and paid-up equityshare capital is Rs 1172.65 lakhs.